LambdaLabsML/dreambooth/doc/NeuRIPS.md

 <img src="./images/hf_model_card.jpg" alt="drawing" style="width:480px;"/>

 ### Run `train.ipynb`
-This notebook will train a dreambooth model using the images you just uploaded.
+This notebook will train a DreamBooth model using the images you just uploaded.

 Once trained, it will run some validations using the prompts in the `test_dreambooth.py` script.

-### Run `test.ipynb`
+### Run `test_prompt.ipynb` and `test.ipynb`
-You can use this notebook to play with the model you just trained.
-There are also some examples of prompt engineering tricks in it!
+You can use these notebook to play with the model you just trained.

 ## Q&A